-Guided visit of Montmartre with the Place de Tertre and self-guided visit of the Sacred Heart basilica.
+Guided visit of Montmartre with the Place de Tertre and self-guided visit of the Sacre Coeur basilica.
 Guided visit of the Louvre Museum with the Venus of Milo, the Coronation of Napoleon I and De Vinci's Mona Lisa.

-2 days pass to visit Paris Hop on Hop off tour with Paris L'Opentour : discover the monuments of Paris on your own pace, Notre Dame de Paris, Eiffel Tower, Opera, Invalides, Champs Elysées..., visit Paris by boat with Batobus
+2 day pass to visit Paris Hop on Hop off tour with Paris L'Opentour : discover the monuments of Paris on your own pace, Notre Dame de Paris, Eiffel Tower, Opera, Invalides, Champs Elysées..., Saint Germain des Prés.
+Visit Paris by boat as well with Batobus.

 3 days pass Paris L'Opentour to visit on your own Paris boarding an Open Top double decker bus and batobus boat, discover Paris monuments : Eiffel Tower, Notre Dame de Paris, Arc de Triomphe, Invalides, Louvre museum, Champs Elysées, Montmartre, Bastille